Soulbringer: Gameplay

 Combinations of attacks and spells can be preset and assigned to a hot key.

 Reception

 The game received "average" reviews according to the review aggregation website GameRankings.
-Eric Bratcher of NextGen said, "If you've already beaten Diablo II and Icewind Dale, and you simply cannot wait for Baldur's Gate II and Arcanum, this game will keep you from RPG starvation.
-But it won't taste like steak."
+Eric Bratcher of NextGen criticized the graphics, gameplay, camera and looting system, but gave positive remarks to game's combat and voice acting.

 The game was not a great seller for Interplay Entertainment.